Airbnb Service Fees – Quebec Class Action Settlement

 Every person residing in Quebec, who between August 22nd, 2014 and June 26th, 2019, while located in the province of Quebec, made a booking for anywhere in the world, for a purpose other than business travel, using Airbnb’s websites and/or mobile application and who paid a price higher than the price initially advertised by Airbnb (excluding the QST or the GST).

-Compensation under terms of proposed settlement:
+Compensation under the terms of the settlement:

 In addition to the Practice Change to “all-in” pricing described at paragraph 6 of the Transaction, paragraphs 7 and 37 to 41 of the Transaction provide that Airbnb shall compensate Credit Eligible Members by offering Credits of a total gross value of CAD $3,000,000.00 to be used on the Airbnb Platform (certain conditions apply.
 See Transaction for details or contact Class Counsel).